astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 in 2020.

 3. GPS satellites provide accurate locations to receivers on the Earth by broadcasting a time signal.
 The time intervals from multiple satellites, combined with the speed of light, pinpoint the receiver's position.
 The satellites are roughly $2.02\times10^6$ m above the Earth's surface, circling the Earth twice a day.
 From this information, estimate how much faster the GPS clocks are than our phone clocks here on the ground, and how much slower they are from the time dilation due to their speed.
+Express your answer in units of microseconds per day.
 These effects must be compensated for, if the GPS system is to provide accurate locations.

+4. Calculate the ds integral for a given path.
+Need to work on this.
+See example in Ford.